emqx/emqx-docs/en_US/advanced/cluster.md

 The following changes should be done in the `etc/emqx.conf` file:

+1. Stop all the nodes in the cluster, if modifying an existing deployment
 1. Set `cluster.db_backend` parameter to `rlog` on all nodes in the cluster
 1. Set `cluster.rlog.role` parameter to `core` on `emqx@core1.internal` and `emqx@core2.internal`, and to `replicant` on all the other nodes
 1. Set `cluster.rlog.core_nodes` parameter to `emqx@core1.internal,emqx@core2.internal` on all the nodes